-Zazá Bistrô is quite different to most, if not all, other restaurants in Rio.
-When I first arrived in town I wanted to try the best restaurants in town – and yet often I would be sent to places that looked more like airport lounges: massively air-conditioned and with a soulless emptiness that depressed me.
+Zazá Bistrô is not like the standard higher-end restaurants in Rio.
+When I first arrived here in 2010 I wanted to try all the best places in town – time and again I would be sent to places that looked more like airport lounges: exaggerated air-conditioning and a soulless emptiness – both of which left me cold.
 Well Zazá is nothing like that!
 The decor oozes style and personality.
-From the beautiful wrought-iron verandah to the lovely interior decoration, full of interesting touches and details.
+From the beautiful veranda to the lovely interior decoration to the cushion-strewn room upstairs, Zazá is full of interesting touches and details.

-The restaurant is located in a fairly fancy part of Ipanema (probably Rio’s fanciest neighbourhood) and so, unsurprisingly, Zazá is not cheap.
-Zazá is also very popular – don’t even dream of just turning up at 8pm and expecting a table (on any day of the week).
+The restaurant is located in a fairly fancy part of Ipanema so, unsurprisingly, Zazá is not cheap.
+It is also very popular – if you show up at 8pm (on any day of the week) you may have to wait 30 or even 60 minutes for a table.
 They’re used to English speakers (it’s that part of town) so either call to make a booking, or just drop by earlier in the day to reserve a table.

 Address: Joana Angélica, 40 – Ipanema (map link)